GPII/universal/documentation/AuthorizationService.md

 * **return:** None.

 #### exchangeCodeForAccessToken(code, clientId, redirectUri)
-* **description**: Exchange the authorization code for an access token.
+* **description**: Used by web preferences consumers to exchange the authorization code for an access token.
 Before the exchange, the function verifies the authorization code has been issued for the client.
 * **parameters:**
     * code: String.
 An authorization code that is previously granted.
     * clientId: Number.
 A system generated unique number that identifies the client.